 Or how it all got started...

-How I decided to learn some Spanish and live in Mexico on my own (and why you might want to consider it too), began on a plane.
-My seat companions actually inspired my inaugural post.
+How I decided to learn some Spanish and live in Mexico on my own began on a plane ride.
+My seat companions on the flight to what would become my new home in Mazatlán, a medium-sized city on the Pacific coast side of Mexico, inspired my inaugural blog post.

 My elderly seat companion made jokes with the flight attendant.
-The expression on her face told me they’d known each other for years.
-He clearly is flying to his home-away-from-home, so much so that he knows all the staff on the flight.
+The expression on her face and her banter revealed they’d known each other for years.
+He clearly was flying to his home-away-from-home, so much so that he knew all the staff on the flight.